davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Initiative

 The player that won the roll get to activate one of his models and then nominate the next model to be activated.
 They can choose to nominate their own, another players or a neutral monsters model.
-The owner of the nominated model takes that models turn and the nominates the next model, and so forth until all models have been nominated once.
+The owner of the nominated model takes that models turn and then nominates the next model, and so forth until all models have been nominated once.
 The last nominated model’s owner gets to nominate the first model for the next turn.

 ### Activation